 For Irish patients

 More than eight million babies have been born through IVF since the world’s first IVF baby in 1978.
-IVF (In Vitro Fertilisation) is one of the most common fertility treatments used in Ireland.
+IVF is one of the most common fertility treatments used in Ireland.

 - Valid medical licenses and quality certificates (ISO 9001:2015).

 - Relevant Standard Operating Procedures (SOPs) and Instructions for the Donation and Embryology departments.
-All of them are available upon the request of the Importing Tissue Establishment or HFEA at any time.
+All are available upon the request of the Importing Tissue Establishment or ESHRE at any time.

-Why to choose Ovogene egg bank if you are going to have treatment in Ireland?
+Why choose OVOGENE Egg Donor Bank if you are going to have IVF treatment in Ireland?

 - Large database of donors that fully comply with Irish laws.